blacklightpy/vaultofknowledge/Local AI Requirements.md

 2. What Happens at Each Step
 	1. **Auto-Regressive Nature of Transformers:** In Transformers, each token is dependent on the context and the tokens generated before it.
 For example, if you input "How are _ _ ", then it may use this context to generate "you", and then add it to the context and use this updated context to generate the next token, which could for example be "doing?".
 	2. **Layer by Layer Calculation (Forward Pass):** In auto-regressive models, each time a token is predicted, the model performs a forward pass through its layers (e.g. attention layers, feed-forward layers).
-		- At each step, it reads the weights in the memory to calculate the activations ()
+		- At each step, it reads the weights in the memory to calculate the activations (the intermediate results of its computations) for that particular token.
+		- It doesn't modify the weights, but instead, computes the activations based on the weights and uses them to generate the next token.

 ### Sample Calculations

 **Sample Calculations on an Unquantized Model:**
 Assume GPT-3.5, unquantized.
 It has 175B Parameters, in FP32 precision (32 BPW).
 We'll assume the Context Size as 2048 tokens.
 And we'll assume a token rate of 10 tokens per second.